DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Method

 \subsection{Anchor Points}

 We propose to solve the problem of finding dense correspondence between a pair of images by first extracting a feature descriptor for arbitrary query points in one image and then using it to compute the correspondence in the other image.
 To efficiently encode the global information (\textit{e.g.} inter- and intra-image context) in the feature descriptor, we introduce anchor points to bridge all the points across images.
 The anchor points are a set of corresponding points from a pair of images that usually specify spatial locations of the salient features (\textit{e.g.} blobs, corners).
 They can be obtained by off-the-shelf sparse matching algorithms (\textit{e.g.}~\cite{DBLP:conf/cvpr/SarlinDMR20,DBLP:conf/cvpr/LuoSZZ0LFQ19}), serving as reliable priors and modeling global contexts.
-We aim to achieve the following goals using anchor points: (1) information exchanging across two images by anchor points communication; (2) global context gathering and broadcasting via anchor points within one image; and (3) reducing the cost by avoiding of building a full set correlation.
-Therefore, we build a graph with anchor points and image points as nodes, connecting them with directed edges.
+Then we build a graph with anchor points and image points as nodes, connecting them with directed edges.
 By applying the message-passing mechanism~\cite{DBLP:journals/corr/abs-1806-01261}, we achieve the information propagation in the graph and aggregation for each node.

-\paragraph{Representation.} Given a pair of images $I_a$ and $I_b$, and a normalized pixel coordinate $x \in [0,1]^2$ in $I_a$ representing the query point, our target is to find its correspondence $y \in [0,1]^2$ in $I_b$.
-To achieve it, we adopt the approach introduced in \cite{DBLP:conf/eccv/WangZHS20} by extracting the feature descriptors $F_a$ and $F_b$ of both images and computing $y$ as the expectation of the correlation-based distribution over $I_b$:
+Given a pair of images $(I_a,I_b)$, and a normalized pixel coordinate $x \in [0,1]^2$ in $I_a$ as the query point, our target is to find its correspondence $y \in [0,1]^2$ in $I_b$.
+To achieve it, we adopt the approach introduced in \cite{DBLP:conf/eccv/WangZHS20} by extracting feature descriptors $F_a$ and $F_b$ of both images and computing $y$ as the expectation of the correlation-based distribution over $I_b$:

 Note that $x\in[0,1]^2$ means a continuous coordinate and $x\in I_a$ indicates the pixel of $I_a$.
 To learn $F_a$ and $F_b$, we use anchor points, $\mathcal{A}_a\subset [0,1]^2$, $\mathcal{A}_b\subset [0,1]^2$ and their one-to-one correspondence $ {\mathcal{A}}=\{(x,y) | x\in\mathcal{A}_a, y\in\mathcal{A}_b\}$ as prior.
 We connect them with the image points in a directed graph ${\mathcal{G}}$, as shown in Fig.~\ref{fig:concept}.
 In $ {\mathcal{G}}$, we first build nodes for $ {\mathcal{A}}$, \textit{i.e.}, $ {\mathcal{V}}_x=\{v_x | x \in {\mathcal{A}_a}\}$ and $ {\mathcal{V}}_y=\{v_y | y \in {\mathcal{A}_b}\}$, and nodes for all image points of $I_a$ and $I_b$, \textit{i.e.}, ${\mathcal{V}}_a=\{v_x | x\in I_a\}$ and ${\mathcal{V}}_b=\{v_y | y\in I_b\}$.
 Then we connect them by three types of directed edges which we denote as $(v_s, v_r)$: